 Despite the drawbacks, if you’d like to try booking a Star Alliance award like a United domestic trip online using Turkish Miles & Smiles, first log into your Turkish Miles & Smiles account.
 Then, click the drop-down menu to the right of your name (in the top right corner).
 Choose “Miles Transactions” and then look for the “Star Alliance Award Ticket” area and click “Book Now”.

 If you search and nothing happens, it is not finding availability.
 This does not mean that no awards are available.
-It just means that you’ll need to call to book.
+Assuming you have found United saver availability, it just means that you’ll need to call or email to book.
+Note that sometimes, agents don’t see availability that should be there, but you’re more likely than not to have success via phone or email.

-However, if your route has availability, you’ll see results like this:
+However, if your route has availability that will be shown online, you’ll see results like this:

 From there, you select your desired flights and go forward to book as you would on any airline website.
 If you have miles in your account, you should be able to complete the process online.
 However, if you do not yet have miles and/or you do not find the itinerary you want online, you’ll want to move on to Step 3.

-Call Turkish Airlines.
+Step 3) Call Turkish Airlines.
 Feed the agent each segment separately.
-Update: While the steps below should work, phone agents have been reporting that Star Alliance phone bookings are unavailable.
-The email process still works.
-See this post for instructions on booking via email.
+(Alternatively, the email process still works.
+See this post for instructions on booking via email)

 To book a United Airlines award ticket over the phone with Turkish Miles & Smiles, follow these steps: